kbarratt12/Security-Projects/Wazuh Detection Engineering Lab/README.md

 The foundation.
 Low-level Sysmon event matching on process creation, command-line patterns, and registry writes.
 These are the rules Wazuh ships with or that fire on raw event IDs.
 They work, but they're noisy and low-severity — they tell you something happened, not what an attacker was doing.

 **Layer 2 — Technique-specific detection**
-This is where the real work is.
-Instead of "cmd.exe spawned by PowerShell," the goal was rules that fire on specific adversary behavior — procdump targeting lsass, rundll32 executing JavaScript, wevtutil clearing logs.
+Instead of "cmd.exe spawned by PowerShell," the goal was rules that fire on specific adversary behavior like procdump targeting lsass, rundll32 executing JavaScript, wevtutil clearing logs.
 Each rule carries a MITRE technique ID and a severity level that reflects actual risk rather than the default level 3–4 that most generic rules fire at.

 **Layer 3 — Correlation**
 Every technique tested across this lab originated from the same parent PowerShell session.
-Discovery, Execution, Persistence, Credential Access — all within seconds of each other.
+Discovery, Execution, Persistence, Credential Access were all within seconds of each other.
 Individually those alerts are noise.
 Together they're an attack chain.
 A correlation rule that ties multiple technique-level alerts to the same session would catch that.
-The design is there; full implementation is constrained by how Wazuh's correlation engine handles Sysmon fields without custom decoder enrichment — but it's the logical next step.
+The design is there; full implementation is constrained by how Wazuh's correlation engine handles Sysmon fields without custom decoder enrichment but it would be the logical next step.

 **Infrastructure**
-The environment was provisioned entirely with Terraform on AWS — a Wazuh manager and a Windows agent, deployed and destroyed at the end of each test cycle.
-Reproducible, cost-controlled, and no leftover infrastructure.
+The environment was provisioned using Terraform on AWS and using my existing homelab.
+A Wazuh manager that was deployed and destroyed.
+As well as my windows VM which I had to recreate at the end due to the memory issues from logall (Damn you 256 gb laptop) Reproducible, cost-controlled, and no leftover infrastructure.

 ---